Gul Hassan Khan: Role in Yahya Khan's removal

 Abdul Hamid Khan was rushed out of the auditorium and sought advice from Major General A.O.
 Mitha who stated that he could deploy SSG troops to prevent a potential takeover by 6 Division but there were not enough troops.
 A.O.
 Mitha then reached out to Ali suggesting that Abdul Hamid Khan should take over from Yahya Khan.
 Ali refused stating that Abdul Hamid was too close to Yahya Khan and was just as responsible for the loss of East Pakistan.

 Meanwhile, the reports of near mutiny in Gujranwala prompted Gul Hassan Khan and Air Marshal Abdur Rahim Khan to go to Yahya Khan, telling him to resign.
 Zulfikar Ali Bhutto was invited by Abdur Rahim Khan and Gul Hassan Khan from Rome to assume leadership, leading to him becoming the fourth President of Pakistan.

 Hamoodur Rahman Commission

-While Gul Hassan was not part of the Bangladesh genocide, a witness mentioned him in the Hamoodur Rahman Commission report for asking soldiers how many Bengalis they had shot during his visits to East Pakistan.
+A witness mentioned him in the Hamoodur Rahman Commission report for asking soldiers how many Bengalis they had shot during his visits to East Pakistan.

-Controversy

 Despite there being no other mention of Gul Hassan's role in the Bengali genocide, Bengali Dr. A.H.
 Jaffor Ullah believes Gul Hassan did play a role, though not as the main actor.
 While Dr. Jaffor Ullah acknowledges that Gul Hassan was not the one who directly executed orders as Lt.
-Gen. Tikka Khan was the trigger man, Dr. Jaffor Ullah argues that Gul Hassan provided intellectual support and leadership, contributing to the genocide's occurrence.
+Gen. Tikka Khan was the trigger man, Dr. Jaffor Ullah argues that Hassan provided intellectual support and leadership, contributing to the genocide's occurrence.